jtsage/TDTracX/README.md

 ### TDTracX

-This is the new version of TDTrac, completely refactored in CakePHP3 - it doesn't even almost run correctly yet.
+This is the new version of TDTrac, completely refactored in CakePHP3.

 ## LICENSE: